Contacting Your Legislators FAQ

 Q. I noticed on my Congressperson’s website a form where I can send in my comments using a web form.
-Should I use that instead of mailing a letter to Chwat?
+Should I use that instead of mailing a letter to the ARRL Consultant?

-A. While those web forms are convenient for constituent use, our Washington team says they really are not effective communications for a concerted lobbying effort.
+A. While those web forms are convenient for constituent use, they really are not the most effective communications for a concerted lobbying effort.
 Again, the impact of several dozen letters being hand-delivered to the Congressional office is far more effective than a web form or telephone calls to their office.
 We certainly encourage members to use those web forms in addition to regular "hard copy" letters: Make sure YOUR voice is heard!

-Q. I have sent my letters to Chwat’s office as directed in the past, but never heard back from the Congressman’s office.
+Q. I have sent my letters to the ARRL for delivery as directed but never heard back from the Congressman’s office.
 Should I be concerned that my letter wasn’t delivered?

-A. Rest assured that all letters received by our Washington lobbyist’s office are delivered to the appropriate Congressional office.
+A. Rest assured that all letters received are forwarded to our Washington team for delivery to the appropriate Congressional office.
 Different members of Congress are not always as efficient as others in sending acknowledgements to their constituents.